serain/serain.github.io/_posts/2021-05-11-terraform-plan-rce.markdown

 This also affects Terraform pull request automation solutions like [Atlantis](https://www.runatlantis.io/).

 We'll start by discussing two ways to do this before covering remediation.
-We'll then leave the reader with a take-home exercise to find a way around the remediation (and DM me the answer on [Twitter](https://twitter.com/_alxk) please!)

 ## Setup